xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

    ```

 8. Run `git push -f` to upload your changes to the Git server.
-9. Back to [dn42/registry](https://git.dn42.dev/dn42/registry), start a Pull Request and wait for your information to be merged.
+9. Back to [dn42/registry](https://git.dn42.dev/dn42/registry), send a Pull Request and wait for your information to be merged.
    - If you're authenticating with SSH pubkey, firstly run `git log` to see the hash of your commit, then run this command and post the result along with your Pull Request:
      - `echo [commit hash] | ssh-keygen -Y sign -f ~/.ssh/id_ed25519 -n dn42`
      - Remember to replace with your commit hash and private key location.